 Each party represents and warrants to the other that: (a) it has the right to make the disclosures permitted under this Agreement without violating any applicable law or regulation or any legally enforceable agreement to which it is a party; and (b) prior to the Effective Date, it has not disclosed, discussed or revealed any Confidential Information to any person, firm or other entity.
 NO OTHER WARRANTIES ARE MADE BY EITHER PARTY UNDER THIS AGREEMENT.
 ANY INFORMATION EXCHANGED UNDER THIS AGREEMENT IS PROVIDED "AS IS".

-This Agreement does not create any agency or partnership relationship between the parties and shall not constitute or imply any promise to enter into any business arrangement by either party or its affiliates.
-Each party agrees that no contract or agreement providing for a transaction between the parties exists until a definitive agreement has been executed by duly authorized representatives of each party.
+This Agreement does not create any agency or partnership relationship between the parties and shall not constitute or imply any promise to enter into any particular business arrangement by either party or its affiliates.
+Each party agrees that no contract or agreement providing for a particular transaction between the parties exists until a definitive agreement with respect to such transaction has been executed by duly authorized representatives of each party.
 A “definitive agreement” does not include an executed letter of intent or any other preliminary written document that the parties state therein is not intended to be legally binding, nor any oral agreement or course of conduct

 General.
 This Agreement represents the complete and exclusive statement of the mutual understanding of the parties with respect to the subject matter hereto and supersedes and cancels all previous and contemporaneous written and oral agreements and communications relating to the subject matter of this Agreement.
 This Agreement may not be amended, supplemented or otherwise modified except by an instrument in writing signed by each of the parties hereto.
 This Agreement shall bind and inure to the benefit of each party hereto and its respective successors and assigns.
 Neither party may assign, transfer or pledge this Agreement, or any interest or rights of any kind herein, in any manner, without the express written consent of the other party any assignment without such consent shall be void ab initio.
 Failure by any party to enforce any contract term shall not be deemed a waiver to future enforcement of that or any other term.
 In the event that any provision of this Agreement or the application of such provision is held by a court of competent jurisdiction, for any reason, to be invalid, illegal or unenforceable, then such invalidity, illegality or unenforceability will not affect any other provision of this Agreement, and such provision will be enforced to the maximum extent permissible in accordance with the parties’ intent.